UK Stocks-Factors to watch on June 1

 * Suzuki Motor will invest a further 100 billion yen in Indian production

-LONDON, June 1 Britain's FTSE 100 futures contract rose 0.6 percent on Monday.
+LONDON, June 1 Britain's FTSE 100 index is seen opening up by 18-34 points, or as much as 0.5 percent higher, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.8 percent at 6,984.43 points on Friday.